 CWAR is unlike any other residency.
 While being artistically inspiring, it can also be both physically and mentally challenging.
-Residents will spend 17 days paddling by canoe from lake Laberge to Dawson City.
-They will be stopping at historic sites, navigating Five Finger Rapids, taking time to explore the woods and riverside, engaging in arts-focused workshops/discussion, and making decisions as a team.
+Residents will spend 17 days paddling by canoe from Lake Laberge to Dawson City.
+They will be stopping at historic sites, navigating Five Finger Rapids, taking time to explore the woods, engaging in arts-focused workshops/discussion, and making decisions as a team.
 Residents will be introduced to tandem moving-water paddling, learn best-practices within the backcountry with regard to safety and risk management, navigation using river maps and in-camp routines.

-This residency begins with time spent in Whitehorse attending events, artist talks, studio tours, and preparing for trip.
-At the end of the journey, residents will spend four days in Dawson City where they will be arriving in time for the Riverside Arts Festival.
-As part of this festival, they will be responsible for giving a 5-minute artist talk at the Yukon School of Visual Art, in partnership with the Klondike Institute of Arts & Culture.
+This residency begins with five days in Whitehorse attending events, artist talks, studio tours, and preparing for trip.
+At the end of the journey, residents will spend three days in Dawson City where they will be arriving in time for the Riverside Arts Festival.
+CWAR supports this festival in partnership with the Klondike Institute of Arts & Culture.
 Participation has varied from artist talks to instillations and varies as we work together each year.

 Dates: July 23rd – August 16th, 2020

 Location: Yukon River, Yukon Territory

 **NOTE: The following dates and schedule attempt to offer an outline of the The Canadian Wilderness Artist Residency, however dates of the residency, events, canoe training, departure/arrival in specific locations and program content may be subject to change due to a number of factors such as, but not limited to: weather, water-level/terrain, decisions made as a group, unforeseen delays, art-creation on river, etc.

 ARRIVAL & WHITEHORSE

 July 23 (Day 1):

 Artists will arrive in Whitehorse where CWAR staff will greet you at the airport.
-Residents will be transported to the office of the Canadian Parks and Wilderness Society, located in a heritage home, where we will be living and working out of prior to trip departure.
+Residents will be transported to the office of the Canadian Parks and Wilderness Society, located in a heritage home, where we will be tenting in the yard prior to trip departure on July 28th.